-- 1. The 'point of origin' of wastes and residues: this is the physical site(s) (private household, farming/forestry activity, restaurants, distilleries, refinery, industrial site) where the wastes, residues, or liquid or solid waste streams of renewable origin arise. - 2.
-The 'collecting site(s)' is/are intermediary storage and collecting area(s) such as private or public recycling facilities where wastes and residues are delivered, sometimes brought voluntarily by private households, aggregated and transferred into a First Gathering Point, without the purpose of trading.
-The intermediary collecting site(s) is/are under the direct control of the First Gathering Point when dealing with the collection of agricultural wastes and residues. - 3.
-The 'First Gathering Point' of the wastes and residues is controlled by an economic operator who stores and later dispatches the wastes and residues generated directly by the points of origin or from the 'collecting site' (s) for further processing into fuels, heat and/or cooling and power.
+- 1. The 'point of origin' of wastes and residues: this is the physical site(s) (private household, farming/forestry activity, restaurants, distilleries, refinery, industrial site) where the wastes, residues, or liquid or solid waste streams of renewable origin arise.
+In the case of household waste, the point of origin is considered to be the first collector, which could be a private company or a municipality). - 2.
+The 'collecting site(s)' is/are intermediary storage and collecting area(s) such as private or public recycling facilities where wastes and residues are delivered, sometimes brought voluntarily by private households, aggregated without the purpose of trading, but of waste treatment and management.
+These collecting sites are considered First Gathering Points in the case of biowaste.
+In the case of household waste and other wastes and residues these sites, in which recycling is carried out in compliance with all the requirements of European Waste Directive 2008/98, are considered as points of origin for the sorting rejects.